DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 So it is been taken over and made into their nest."

 The building concentrated in itself all government functions of Urza Federation.
-As far as Kay knew, that enormous building was comparable to impregnable fortress.
+As far as Kai knew, that enormous building was comparable to impregnable fortress.
 And since demons took it over, it became Vanessa's residence also.

 "To attack government palace we need numbers.